Course details

 Admission to UC with University Entrance (or equivalent) is required to enrol.

-If English is your additional language, you are also required to meet UC's English language requirements.
+If English is not your first language, you are also required to meet UC's English language requirements.
+If you need help meeting these requirements, or would like to practise your English skills before studying, UC offers English for Academic Purposes (EAP) language programmes.

 See Admission and enrolment for all information on enrolling at UC.